Flame-Code-VLM/Flame-Code-VLM/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 Flame is an open-source large vision-language model (VLM) designed for front-end code generation.
 It aims to bridge the gap between UI design mockups and executable front-end code by leveraging multimodal learning techniques.
 This repository contains the full implementation of Flame’s data preparation pipeline, training procedure, and evaluation pipeline.
-Through a combination of automated data synthesis, self-reflective training, and benchmarking, Flame achieves state-of-the-art performance in vision-to-code tasks, particularly for React-based development.
+Through a combination of automated data synthesis, training, and benchmarking, Flame achieves state-of-the-art performance in vision-to-code tasks, particularly for React-based development.

 ## Features
 - Comprehensive Data Preparation Pipeline: The repository includes scripts and tools for extracting, synthesizing, and structuring multimodal datasets using three distinct data synthesis methods: